SGannavarapu/GsADB/README.md

 -   Pools
-The flow of the deployment in the sample is **developer workspace notebook -> GitHub Repo -> Dev Environment -> QA -> Prod** The flow can be adjusted as per Customer code promotion policy
+The flow of the deployment in the sample is **developer workspace notebook -> GitHub Repo -> Dev Environment -> QA -> Prod** The flow can be adjusted as per teams code promotion policy

 ## Creating and setting up GitHub Repo